reallydontask/reallydontask.github.io/docs/_posts/2025-03-23-interviewing-a-drunkards-search.markdown

 > Past performance is no guarantee of future results

-I don't think this needs further explanation.
+In other words just because I told a good story about how I mended fences with a colleague for the good of the project/company, does not mean that I wouldn't actually torch a project and then swoop in to the rescue so I get the promotion rather than the project lead.

-Here's your 🔦 hope it helps
+Here's your 🔦, no need to go back the park, hope it helps though.

 # Architecture (System Design) Skills